basnijholt/nijho.lt/content/post/homelab-explained/index.md

 Friends reach their service directly on its port, not through Traefik.
 They can't even reach port 443 on the NAS, so Traefik never sees them.
 My own devices can reach everything.

+That also means friends don't use my lab names.
+I give them the machine's tailnet address and the port, like `http://100.64.0.28:9925`, and that's it.
+A device keeps its tailnet address, so it can go in a bookmark, and one friend points a name in their own homelab's DNS at it.
+It is plain HTTP, but between their network and mine it travels inside the encrypted tunnel.

 Because the ACL is a file in my stacks repo, sharing one more service with someone is a one-line diff and a `cf restart headscale`.
 The commit history doubles as a log of who got access to what, and when.